What follows is a short list of useful AmigaDOS commands:

 INFORMATION:

-Designed by Amiga corporation in 1983/4 and released in early 1985, the AMIGA was originally intended to be a kick-ass game console.
+Designed by Amiga corporation in 1983/4 and released in early 1985, the AMIGA was originally intended to be a kick-ass gaming console.
 However, recognizing the potential of the system being developed, the five designers of the machine decided to give it added expansion possibilities by adding on serial and parallel ports, more RAM, a keyboard port, etc....
 The video game console was growing into a fully-fledged computer.
 While this was a very forward-thinking idea (the video game console market was about to crash -- in favor of home computers), the costs of developing a computer system greatly outstripped the initial sum of money supplied by the investors.
-Soon out of money, things were beginning to look pretty grim for the team at Amiga, Inc. Despite this, the brave (and brilliant) men who designed the Amiga, continued to develop the hardware and software, until a runnable system was ready for the soon to arrive consumer electronics show.
+Soon out of money, things were beginning to look pretty grim for the team at Amiga Corporation.
+Despite this the brave (and brilliant) men who designed the Amiga continued to develop the hardware and software, until a runnable system was ready for the soon-to-arrive consumer electronics show.
+Included on their design team were the two design leads of the Atari 2600 console and the Atari 800 computer as well as one of the programmers of the arcade game Sinistar.

-Sadly, Commodore allocated relatively little money to future research and development for the Amiga, and had the short-sightedness to alienate the designers.
-Hence, the machine slowly lost its industry lead over the next 10+ years.
-Some very intelligent and dedicated people continued to work on the Amiga over the years, but with a tiny fraction of the resources available to Apple and IBM platforms of the time.
+Unfortunately, Commodore allocated relatively little money to future research and development for the Amiga and had the short-sightedness to alienate the designers.
+Hence the machine slowly lost its industry lead over the next decade.
+Some very intelligent and dedicated people continued to work on the Amiga over the years, but with a tiny fraction of the resources available to Apple and IBM.

-Every Amiga is based on a multi-processor arrangement, with specific-purpose processors taking care of many of the tasks that typical computer systems assigned to the CPU.
-This arrangement allowed for separate RAM and DMA for these custom chips, and -- in some cases -- a higher-priority level for the custom chips over the CPU itself.
-As well, the graphics circuitry was cycle-interleaved with the CPU, adding to the efficiency of its use of system RAM.
+Every Amiga is based on a multi-processor arrangement, with specific-purpose processors taking care of many of the tasks that typical computer systems assigned to the Central Processing Unit.
+This arrangement allowed for separate RAM and DMA for these custom chips and, in some cases, a higher-priority level for the graphics processor over the CPU itself.
+As well, the graphics circuitry (or Blitter) was cycle-interleaved with the CPU, adding to the efficiency of its use of system RAM.

-The audio chip assists in taking care of drive access, while providing digital 8-bit, 4-channel synthesizer/sample handling, with superior filtering for its time.
+The audio chip assisted in managing drive access, while providing digital 8-bit, 4-channel direct memory access state-machine synthesizer/sample handling, with superior filtering for its time, plus the option to combine two channels for ~14-bit audio.

-In addition, the Amiga used a highly sophisticated autodetection system for all expansion cards (true plug and play, long before Windows 9x), and included a full 32-bit pre-emptive multitasking operating system right from day one.
-This O/S provided both GUI and command-line interfaces (much like X-Window), and the ability to write scripts in order to automate O/S functions and application useage.
+In addition, the Amiga used a highly sophisticated autodetection system for all expansion cards (true plug and play, long before Windows 9x) and included a full 32-bit pre-emptive multitasking operating system right from day one.
+This O/S provided both GUI and command-line interfaces (much like X-Window) and the ability to write scripts in order to automate operating system functions.

 [Boing Ball Blue!
 Okay, this is getting kinda' Mac-ish...]